Twenty-one people test positive for coronavirus aboard cruise ship off San Francisco

 Pence added: “It’s very likely that the crew on the Grand Princess was exposed on two different outings, and we know the coronavirus manifested among the previous passengers.”

+“Everybody is doing the best they can with the information they’re given.
+I mean, why did we not know before the vice president announced it on TV?”
+Kari Kolstoe, 60, a retired teacher and cancer patient from Grand Forks, North Dakota, told Reuters in a phone interview.

+She said she was worried about returning home in time for her next round of chemotherapy.
+“It’s very unsettling.”

-Appearing separately on a visit to the headquarters of the U.S. Centers for Disease Control and Prevention in Atlanta, before the initial cruise ship test results were released, Trump said he would prefer the Grand Princess passengers remain on the ship for the duration of a quarantine.
+On a visit to the headquarters of the U.S. Centers for Disease Control and Prevention in Atlanta, before the initial cruise ship test results were released, President Donald Trump said he would prefer the Grand Princess passengers remained on the ship for the duration of a quarantine.

 Otherwise, he said, allowing passengers back onto U.S. soil who might become sick later would end up increasing the number of coronavirus cases in the country.